Hawkins Field

 Hawkins Field is a baseball stadium in Nashville, Tennessee.
 It is the home field of the Vanderbilt Commodores college baseball team.
-The stadium opened in 2002 adjacent to Vanderbilt Stadium and Memorial Gymnasium and holds 3,700 people.
+The stadium opened in 2002 adjacent to FirstBank Stadium and Memorial Gymnasium and holds 3,700 people.
 In 2010, the Nashville Outlaws, a collegiate summer baseball team of the Prospect League, used Hawkins Field as their home ballpark.

 The venue is named for the family of Charles Hawkins III, a benefactor of the university and baseball program.

 Features

 The Vanderbilt athletics site describes its "brick and wrought-iron fence design."
 Its left field wall is 35 feet high, a comparable height to the Green Monster at Fenway Park.
 Memorial Gymnasium is behind the left field fence, and FirstBank Stadium's east bleachers are adjacent to the third base stands.